 Why you should optimize your business processes

 We know it’s been a rough time for business all over the world – the recent economic situation has left its marks from USA to Europe and India to Japan.
 While most of the world is slowly recovering, some are still coping with the economic slowdown, resulting in the creation of great pressure on small to large enterprises in maintaining their bottom-line profitability.
 As it appears from a global socio-political perspective, it’s not going to be any easier in the future either – which is why operations need to be more effective than ever.
-No matter how hard it is out there in the market, a wholesome process management will always be a good pathway through.
+No matter how hard it is out there in the market, a wholesome process management with constant optimization will always be a pathway through.

 Considering this scenario, companies are left with roughly three choices – first is to fall under pressure and eliminate the loss-making departments or declare bankruptcy; second is to innovate and move into profitable ventures; and the third is to find ways to improve efficiency by optimizing business processes and plugging the leaks, cleaning the gunk and simplifying the entire organization or departments by eliminating the wasteful processes.

 To that end, the typical company has applied substantial effort to identify and at a minimum, document their processes (document-based processes).
 In business process optimization, processes can be divided into three parts: Core Processes, Support Processes and Management Processes.
 Core processes identify primary value for customers in the organization such as manufacturing, sales and purchases.
 Support processes provide support to the core processes such as human resources, IT, accounting, research and development etc, with management processes controlling and governing both processes.

 The main characteristic is that business process optimization looks into ways to improve the processes in the existing structure – it is a preventive technique to fine tune the business from possible constraints or losses.

 All right, but how?